Year-end farm tax season is upon us.

 - Report all farming income.
-This includes sales of livestock, produce, grains and other products you raised, distributions from a cooperative, agricultural program payments, crop insurance proceeds, federal crop disaster payments, income you received for custom hire or machine work, and gasoline or fuel tax credit or refunds.
+This includes sales of livestock, produce, grains, and other products you raised, distributions from a cooperative, agricultural conservation program payments, indemnity payments, income you received for custom hire or machine work, and gasoline or fuel tax credit or refunds.
 Qualified disaster relief programs, such as the ERC, are excluded from taxable farm income.

 - Report resale of livestock.
 According to the IRS, if you sold livestock or items that you bought for resale, you must also report the sale when filing your taxes.
 Your profit or loss is the difference between your selling price and your basis in the item.
-Basis is usually the cost of the item, and your cost may also include other expenses such as sales tax and freight.
+The basis is typically the cost of the item, and your cost may also include other expenses such as sales tax and freight.

 - Deduct ordinary and necessary business expenses.
-With an ordinary expense considered as a common and accepted cost for the business and a necessary expense defined as a cost that is proper for the business.
+An ordinary expense is what is considered a common and accepted cost for your agribusiness.
+A necessary expense is defined as a cost that is beneficial for your operation and its growth.

 - Deduct employee wages.
 Another item farmers can deduct are employee wages.
 You can deduct wages you paid to your operation’s full- and part-time workers, keeping in mind that you must withhold Social Security, Medicare and income taxes from their wages.